python/cpython/Doc/library/dis.rst

    Loads the global named ``co_names[namei]`` onto the stack.

-.. opcode:: SETUP_LOOP (delta)

-   Pushes a block for a loop onto the block stack.
-The block spans from the current instruction with a size of *delta* bytes.

-.. opcode:: SETUP_EXCEPT (delta)

-   Pushes a try block from a try-except clause onto the block stack. *delta* points to the first except block.

 .. opcode:: SETUP_FINALLY (delta)

-   Pushes a try block from a try-except clause onto the block stack. *delta* points to the finally block.
+   Pushes a try block from a try-finally or try-except clause onto the block stack.  *delta* points to the finally block or the first except block.

 .. opcode:: LOAD_FAST (var_num)